 Our service project will be removing old interior barbed-wire fences leftover from ranching days in cooperation with volunteers from the Friends of Buenos Aires NWR.
 The fence removal is part of an ongoing 15-year project by the Refuge to remove interior fences; only ~20 miles of the fence remains down from the over 150 miles of fences that originally existed.

 We will machine or hand roll fence wire, pull fence posts and carry them to a UTV to be transported out to trucks for later recycling.
-If the terrain is difficult, the UTV will not be used so materials will either be hand carried out or left in the field depending on distance.
+If the terrain is difficult, the UTV will not be used so materials will either be hand carried out or left in the field depending on the distance.
 Our volunteer group will also modify some boundary fence into wildlife-friendly fence if bordering rancher will accept that.
 This involves removing the top and bottom barbed wires and replacing them with smooth wire making it easier for wildlife to get over, under or through.

 If the neighboring rancher will not accept wildlife friendly fence, we will replace damaged barbed wire boundary fence to keep cattle off the Refuge.
 The group will be camping in Brown Canyon near public restrooms and amid mountains and other great scenery.
 Refuge volunteers will transport everyone to the work site each day.